 Georgia, along with six other states in the nation, accounted for more than half of the pedestrian fatalities in the nation during this time period.
 The Governor’s Highway Safety Association report clearly blames an increase in destructive and aggressive driving practices during the pandemic for this increase in accidents.
 Even as highways clocked fewer vehicle miles traveled, there was an increase in speeding.
 The empty roads made it much more tempting for motorists to drive at excessive speeds.

 There was also an increase in the incidence of other disturbing and destructive driving practices like distracted driving and drunk driving.
 There were fewer law enforcement officers stationed in most parts of Georgia during the first 6 months of 2020 as the pandemic struck, and shelter-in-place restrictions went into effect.
 That meant an increase in drunk driving.
 With fewer law enforcement officers on hand to enforce traffic safety rules, there was also a substantial increase in distracted driving.
 The Governor’s Highway Safety Report believes that all of these factors caused an increase in collisions between motorists and pedestrians.

 2020 should have been the safest year in recent history for American motorists, bicyclists and pedestrians.
 With most recreational destinations shut down for so much of the year, and more commuters working from home, the streets should have been safer for all.
 Unfortunately, that was not the case.
 Instead, the most vulnerable users of our roads like pedestrians have suffered due to an increase in poor driving practices like distracted driving and speeding.

-If you or a loved one have been injured in an accident, talk to an Atlanta pedestrian accident attorney at Katz Law Firm, and determine your legal rights to a claim for damages.
+If you or a loved one have been injured in an accident, talk to an Atlanta pedestrian accident attorney at Katz Personal Injury Lawyers, and determine your legal rights to a claim for damages.
 You may be eligible for compensation that includes medical expenses, pain and suffering and lost income.